 Therefore, it is critical to diagnose depression as soon as possible and the SIG-E-CAPS mnemonic has been used for this purpose for over a century.

 But, you probably didn’t know that you can also use it to overcome depression.

 This is not because your doctor doesn’t want to help you, but because she or he is medically conditioned to treat depression with – antidepressant medication.

 Certainly, in some cases, antidepressants can save the life of someone in severe distress.

 And, also, this article is not intended to diagnose depression or to suggest that you needn’t consult a psychiatrist.

 This article is written to help those who are suffering from mild to moderate depression, in some ways to augment medication, and in some ways to rethink medication.

-For instance, many people have “treatment-resistant depression” – the medication is not helping.
+For instance, many people have “treatment-resistant depression” – meaning the medication is not helping.

-Many feel depressed who have not yet sought out a psychiatrist but they feel “depressed.”
+Many feel depressed and have not yet sought out a psychiatrist but they feel “depressed.”